Ex-Savoy village president to Unit 4 board: 'No amount of moving kids around will achieve learning'

 "Any amount of time a student travels is that much time a student could be staying in his closer-to-home school and participating in before- or after-school remediation if need be.
 Otherwise, what a waste of a child’s time.

-“My question is: Tell us in what school districts any of these proposed changes have rely worked and benefited children’s academic success and the data to back it up.
+“My question is: Tell us in what school districts any of these proposed changes have really worked and benefited children’s academic success and the data to back it up.

 “A school board member said in part, ‘Come with solutions.
 I get 20-page dissertation emails.’
 First, I must call that type of response out because after 30 years — 30 years — of me listening to public participation on sometimes very controversial issues, a school board’s role is, I know indeed, to listen to problems and objections.
 That’s how solutions actually get worked out.